L35ilinda/templates-documentation/README Template.md

-# Introduction
+# Overview
+*What is the complete solution composed of?*
+*What is in scope of this document?*
+*Where can the other parts be found in the repo?*

+*e.g.*
-The productivity solution is composed of an
+*The productivity solution is composed of an*
-- An ETL package,
+- *An ETL package,*
-- DataWarehouse Tables and views,
+- *DataWarehouse Tables and views,*
-- An Analysis Services Model &
+- *An Analysis Services Model &*
-- Power BI dashboard
+- *Power BI dashboard*

 ## Description of the Solution

-*What business process are we measuring?
-What is the subject of the data model or report? i.e. Queries, Transactions, Work Done by users via AWD etc.*
+*What business process are we measuring?*

+*What is the subject of the data model or report?*
+*i.e. "Queries that are closed", "Transactions processed T - 1", "Work Done by users via AWD" etc.*

 *Against what main attributes are we measuring the subject against? e.g. transactions over time, per product, per user etc.*